walterkakool/BSPWallSearching/README.md

 `,/.`  Adjusts the alignments for the four-walls location along x-axis.\
 `-/+`  Adjusts the alignments for the four-walls location along y-axis.\

+# Guides for using MazeRandomizer.ext
+Runs it then a new maze.txt will be in the same dir.

 # Guides for modifying maze.txt
 • The height in the title line must be followed by a space.
 For example: `P1 1024 1024 `;\
 • The width must be exactly 1024; the height must be at least 1024;\